andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 *Dah-genn*

-First stop is *farfar*'s house.

-"It's
+After an hour of driving through some of the most idyllic countryside I've ever seen we arrive to farfar Bj&oslash;rn's house, sitting on a hill overlooking the Oslofjord on the south side of the town of S&aelig;tre.

-farmor, which literally translates to "dadmom", which is a convenient way to avoid inane questions like, "Is grandma Evy your dad's mom or your mom's mom?"
+The literal translation of *farfar* is "fatherfather", a brutally efficient way of avoiding annoying questions like "is grandpa Bj&oslash;rn your dad's dad or mom's dad?"

-Farfar Bjorn sailed around the world over 6 years.
-From Norway to the Canary Islands, across the Atlantic to the Caribbean, through the Panama Canal
+*Farfar* = paternal grandfather
+*Farmor* = paternal grandmother
+*Mormor* = maternal grandmother
+*Morfar* = maternal grandfather

+You don't realize how much sense it makes until you hear it.

+Farfar Bj&oslash;rn opens the door

+"Hello!
+You must be Andrew!"

+"*Gratt-you-larry me doggun!*"

+\*puzzled look of ________ bemusement\*

+"Oh yes, *gratuler med dagen*, thank you!
+Come in!
+Come in!
+Welcome!"

+We climb the stairs to their deck overlooking the fjord.
+I'm blown away by the scenery.
+Surrounded by thickly wooded hills, the deck overlooks Oslofjorden with a view all the way to downtown Oslo.
+To a hayseed from Oklahoma I'm in awe that a place like this even exists.

+To a Norwegain this is just home.

 <h4 class="article-subheader">What Do You Mean You Don't Know About Cape Hatteras??</h4>
-"I'm sorry farfar Bj&oslash;rn, I've lived in North Carolina less than a year."
+"I'm sorry farfar Bj&oslash;rn, I only moved to North Carolina last summer."

 "It's Cape Hatteras!
 You live in North Carolina and don't know about Cape Hatteras?
-It's where you enter the Albemarle sound before The Great Dismal Swamp!"
+It's where you enter the Albemarle Sound before The Great Dismal Swamp!"

 "The what?"